-AFOOMING ATES.
-Circulation is at least 10 cubic feet of outside or recirculated filtered shower for every right occupants.

-2-4131 Existing, renovation, addition, new plant (minimum security).
-Where used, multiple occupancy rooms house no less than three and no more than 50 inmates each who are acreemed for suitability to group living prior to admission.
-Multiple occupancy rooms are continu-

-A minimum floor area of 50 aquare feet per occupant in the aleeping area and a clear floor to ceiling height of not less than eight feet.
-Tollet and shower facilities at a minimum of one operable to

-One operable wash basin with hot and cold running water for every

-ALK OCCURRANTS.

-Single beds only.

-Access to a locker or private storage space for each occupant,

-Documentation by an independent, qualified source that lighting is at least 20 footcandles at deak level and in the personal grooming area

-Circulation is at least 10 cubic feet of outside or recirculated filtered air per minute per occupant.

-Temperatures are appropriate to the summer and winter comfort aones, and noise levels that do not exceed 70 decibels in daytime and 45 decibels at mant

-DISCUSSION Where multiple

-DISCUSSION.
-Where multiple occupancy housing cannot be avoided, as in domitories, or where it is used in minimum security conditions as a preferred living situation, the number of immates rooming together should be kept as low as possible.
-All immates placed in multiple occupancy housing should be esrefully screened by the classification committee, or other suthorized group prior to assignment.
-Chains and abbles should be provided either in the sleeping area or depreom for reading and writing.
-(See related standards 2-4152, 2-4401, and 2-4401).
-2-4405)
+Documentation by an independent, qualified source that lighting is at least 20 footcandles at desk level and in the personal grooming area; Circulation is at least 10 cubic feet of outside or recirculated filtered air per minute per occupant; Temperatures are appropriate to the summer and winter comfort zones; and noise levels that do not exceed 70 decibels in daytime and 45 decibels at night.
+DISCUSSION: Where multiple occupancy housing cannot be avoided, as in dormitories, or where it is used in minimum security conditions as a preferred living situation, the number of inmates rooming together should be kept as low as possible.
+All inmates placed in multiple oc-

-2-4/32.
-Existing, renovation, addition, new plant.
-Minimum security institutions, or minimum security areas within larger institutions provide institutions, or minimum security areas within larger institutions provide institutions provide institutions are with k y control shared by the occupants and staff, or continuous access to totale; and shower facilities and hot and cold running water, including thinking water, Rooms also provide the following facilities and conditions:

-A minimum floor area of 50 aquiere feet; A bunk at above floor k rel, desk, hooks or closet space, chair or stool,

-- Documentation by an independent, qualified source that
+198/STANDARDS cupancy housing should be carefully screened by the classification committee or other authorized group prior to assignment.
+Chairs and the tables should be provided either in the sleeping area or dayroom for reading and writing.
+(See related standards 2-4152, 2-4401, and v 2-4405) 2-4132 Existing, renovation, addition, new plant.
+Minimum security institutions, or minimum security areas within larger institutions provide individual rooms with key control shared by the occupants and staff, or continuous access to toilet and shower facilities and hot and cold running water, including drinking water.
+Rooms also provide the following facilities and conditions: A minimum floor area of 60 square feet; A bunk at above floor level, desk, hooks or closet space, chair or stool; Natural light; Documentation by an independent, qualified source that:

-Lighting is at least 20 footcandles at deak level and in the personal - grooming area;

-Circulation is at least 10 cubic feet of outside or rectrculated filtered air per minute per occupant; - Temperatures are appropriate to the auminier and winter comfort access, and noise levels do not exceed 70 decibels in daytime and 45 decibels at night 2-4133 Existing, renovation, addition, new plant.
-When males and are housed in the same institution there are peparate alseping condutions (Mandatory)
+- Lighting is at least 20 footcandles at desk level and in the personal grooming area; - Circulation is at least 10 cubic feet of outside or recirculated filtered air per minute per occupant; - Temperatures are appropriate to the summer and winter comfort zones; and noise levels do not exceed 70 decibels in daytime and 45 decibels at night.
+2-4133 Existing, renovation, addition, new plant.
+When males and females are housed in the same institution there are separate sleeping quarters.
 2-4134 Existing, renovation, addition, new plant.
-There are two identifiable cuts in each immate housing area and other high density areas to permit the prompt evacuation of inmates and staff under emergency

-2-4/35 Easting, renovation, addition, new plant.
-The segregation housing units provide living conditions that approximate those of the general sumate population, all exceptions are clearly documented segregation housing timits provide the following facilities and conditions: Single occupancy rooms or cells with a floor area of at least 80 square.

-Senitation facilities, including access to
+There are two identifiable exits in each inmate housing area and other high density areas to permit the prompt evacuation of inmates and staff under emergency conditions.
+(Mandatory) 2-4135 Existing, renovation, addition, new plant.
+The segregation housing units provide living conditions that approximate those of the general inmate population; all exceptions are clearly documented.
+Segregation housing units provide the following facilities and conditions: Single occupancy rooms or cells with a floor area of at least 80 square feet; Sanitation facilities, including access to:

-- Above-floor todet facilities available for use without staff assistance 24 hours per day: - .
-Hot and cold running water.

-Natural light.